nesrak1/AssetsTools.NET/README.md

 * cltpk/tpk/Class Type Package - Stores multiple class databases
 * asset - Any data of an asset, not to be confused with "assets file"
 * .assets/assets file - Stores multiple assets and optionally a type tree
-* .unity3d/bundle file - Stores multiple assets files
+* .unity3d/bundle file - Stores multiple .assets files
 * ggm/globalgamemanagers - Metadata for unity games
 * resources.assets - The file where assets built in the Resources folder go
 * level file - Gameobjects and components go here